-Verify that your graphic files are in the right place: the document root directory of your Web application WebSphere Application Server Version 5 follows the J2EE standard, which means that the document root is the Web_module_name.war directory of your deployed Web application.
-Typically this directory is found in the installation_root/installedApps/nodename/appname.ear directory or installation_root/installedApps/nodename/appnameNetwork.ear directory.

-If the graphics files are in a subdirectory of the document root, verify that the reference to the graphic reflects that; for example, if the banner.gif file is stored in Windows directory Web_module_name.war/images, the tag to display it should read: >, not >.

-- Verify that your Web application is configured to enable file serving (that is, display of static resources like image and .html files). - Edit the fileServingEnabled property in the deployed Web application ibm-web-ext.xmi configuration file, typically found in the install_root/config/cells/nodename or nodenameNetwork/applications/application name/deployments/application name/Webmodule name/web-inf directory. - 2.
-After following the previous steps: - In the administrative console, expand the Environment tree control. - Click Update WebSphere Plugin. - Stop and restart the HTTP server and retry the Web request.
+- Ensure that your graphic files are in the right place: the document root directory of your Web application WebSphere Application Server 5 follows the J2EE standard, which means that the document root is the Web_module_name.war directory of your deployed Web application.
+Typically this directory will be found in the installation_root/installedApps/nodename/appname.ear or installation_root/installedApps/nodename/appnameNetwork.ear directory.
+If the graphics files are in a subdirectory of the document root, verify that the - reference to the graphic reflects that; e.g., if banner.gif is stored in Windows directory Web_module_name.war/images, the tag to display it should read: , not . - Ensure that your Web application is configured to enable file serving (i.e., display of static resources like image and .html files). - View the file serving property of the hosting Web module by browsing the source .war file in the AAT.
+If necessary, update the property and re-deploy the module.
+Or - Edit the fileServingEnabled property in the deployed Web application ibm-web-ext.xmi configuration file, typically found in the install_root/config/cells/nodename or nodenameNetwork/applications/application name/deployments/application name/Webmodule name/web-inf directory. - After following one of the above steps: - In the administrative console, expand the Environment tree control . - Click the link Update WebSphere Plugin. - Stop and restart the HTTP server and retry the Web request.

-SRVE0026E: [Servlet Error]-[Unable to compile class for JSP file
+SRVE0026E: [Servlet Error]-[Unable to compile class for JSP

-If this error appears in a browser when trying to access a new or modified .jsp file for the first time, the most likely cause is that the JSP file Java source failed (was incorrect) during the javac compilation phase.
+If this error appears in a browser when trying to access a new or modified .jsp file for the first time, the most likely cause is that the JSP Java source failed (was incorrect) during the javac compilation phase.

-Check the log files for a compiler error message, such as:
+To confirm that this is the problem, check the logs for a compiler error message, such as:

 '''

+C:\WASROOT\temp\ ... test.war\myJsp.java:14: \
-Duplicate variable declaration: int myInt was int myInt

-int myInt = 122;
+Duplicate variable declaration: int myInt was int myInt int myInt = 122;

 String myString = "number is 122";

 static int myStaticInt=22;

 int myInt=121;

-^

 '''

-Fix the problem in the JSP source file, save the source and request the JSP file again.
+If this is the problem, fix the problem in the JSP source, save the source and re-request the JSP.

-If this error occurs when trying to serve a JSP file that was copied from another system where it ran successfully, then there is something different about the new server environment that prevents the JSP file from running.
+If this error occurs when trying to serve a JSP that was copied from another system where it ran successfully, then there is something different about the new server environment that prevents the JSP from running.

 Browse the text of the error for a statement like: